ryanlu294/spotify-depparw/README.md

 https://spotify-depparw.vercel.app/

 Unfortunately, due to limitations with the Spotify API, the deployed site does not work without reaching out to me.
-There are provided steps below to host the app locally and to receive your own Spotify API permissions.

 Here are some screenshots of the working app.